gradle/gradle/design-docs/build-initialisation.md

 # Story: Users updates wrapper

-* Make it convenient to update the wrapper (as opposed to the Gradle runtime that the wrapper uses).
+Make it convenient to update the wrapper implementation (not the Gradle runtime that the wrapper uses).
 Currently, you need to run the `wrapper` task twice.

+* Publish the wrapper jar as part of the release process.
+* Change the wrapper task to download and install a wrapper implementation.
+Should probably default to the wrapper from the target Gradle version or possibly the most recent wrapper that is compatible with the target Gradle version.

 # Story: Handle existing Gradle build files